codevogel/adventofcode-templates/c/README.md

 # How to run

-## Setup a C programming enviroment on yout system.
+## Setup a C programming enviroment on your system.
 You need to make sure you have a compiler installed on your system (this can be done with typing ``cc`` or rather usually ``gcc`` in the command line).
 If you get something like command not found you need to move onto installing one.